 Once a faculty mentor is chosen, students will work with their mentors to complete an application and submit a proposal.
 This application is due the first Monday of February.
 Proposals will be reviewed by the Student Summer Research Review Committee and selected based upon (1) scientific merit of the project, (2) feasibility of project, and (3) clarity and conciseness.

-College of Dentistry Research
+Department of Bioscience Research

 875 Union Avenue

 Phone: (901) 448-6333